ivancompanyavi/personal-standards/structure/file-structure.md

 - To understand how the constants files have to be implemented (in the example, "constants.ts"), refer to the [constants](/files/constants.md) document.
 - To understand how the types files have to be implemented (in the example, "types.ts"), refer to the [types](/files/types.md) document.
 - To understand how the hooks files have to be implemented (in the example, "hooks.ts"), refer to the [hooks](/files/hooks.md) document.
+- To understand how the CSS files have to be implemented (in the example, "MainFeature.module.css" and "SecondaryFeature.module.css"), refer to the [styles](/files/styles.md) document.